Mick Ruxin, M.D.

 He continued as a Post-Doctoral Research Fellow, and later, as a Research Assistant Professor at the Center for Applied Proteomics and Molecular Medicine under Drs.
 Lance Liotta and Chip Petricoin.
 Justin’s research interests have centered on the RPPA technology and protein signaling, with publications spanning topics of glioblastoma tumor heterogeneity, small molecule induction of glial neurotrophin secretion, and evolving RPPA technology and its applications.

-Trevor is the Senior Director of Business Development for Theralink Technologies.
+Trevor is the VP, Sales Operations and Strategic Partnerships for Theralink Technologies.
 He has 20+ years of cancer leadership experience working in the field of enabling technologies for cancer care and is excited to now be leading the charge for Theralink in proteomic-based, personalized medicine that empowers oncologists, cancer patients and their families.

 Prior to Theralink, Trevor worked in various capacities with Elekta Inc., a global provider of medical devices for the treatment of cancer and brain disorders, culminating in his appointment as Senior Director of Elekta Canada.
 In this role, he was responsible for all of Elekta’s Business Development in Canada.